emqx/blog/en/201911/mqtt-broker-server.md

 ## Use of MQTT broker

-To facilitate testing, we use the online broker provided by  [EMQ](<https://github.com/emqx/emqx>) , which contains all the functions of [EMQ X Enterprise](https://www.emqx.com/en/products/emqx).
+To facilitate testing, we use the online broker provided by  [EMQ](<https://github.com/emqx/emqx>) , which contains all the functions of [EMQX Enterprise](https://www.emqx.com/en/products/emqx).

 > **Broker address**： broker.emqx.io
 >